Q: What does this camp offer?

 Q: Which forms do I bring to registration?

 - Medical Form.
-Please bring the medical form to the first day of camp and hand it into our staff at Check-In.
-If you cannot obtain a physician’s signature for the medical form, please include a most recent physical.
+Please bring the medical form to the first day of camp and hand it into our staff at Check-In with your insurance information and signature.
 We have a certified trainer on staff if you want to inform us of any conditions before camp begins.

 - You can download a medical form off of the home page of our camps